Dream Into It: Rock and Roll Hall of Fame nomination

 The idea that I did it for the love, and then it led to this long career and even possibly being inducted into the Rock and Hall of Fame, it just shows you that if you do it for the right reasons, maybe some of the best things in the world can happen to you.

-— —Billy Idol reflecting on his music career and nomination.
+— Billy Idol reflecting on his music career and nomination.

 Billy Idol has been eligible for the Rock and Roll Hall of Fame since 2006, but became a first time nominee on 12 February 2025, alongside Bad Company, the Black Crowes, Mariah Carey, Chubby Checker, Joe Cocker, Joy Division/New Order, Cyndi Lauper, Maná, Oasis, OutKast, Phish, Soundgarden and The White Stripes.
 The previous year, Ozzy Osbourne, a fellow English rock musician, was inducted with the help of Idol, who performed his song "No More Tears" in Cleveland, Ohio with his guitarist Steve Stevens, as well as Andrew Watt and Zakk Wylde.

 He was pleasantly surprised by his nomination, and claimed he was "really knocked out.
 It's really fantastic, and what a great honor just to be included with those other fellow artists on that list."
 Idol has never felt snubbed over not being nominated sooner: "Well, there's so many great people who have yet to be in the Rock & Roll Hall of Fame — someone like [fellow nominee] Joe Cocker, for instance," he noted.
 "So of course you don't tend to think about yourself."
 He also mentioned that, if inaugurated, he would like to give a shout out to his former Generation X bandmates, particularly Tony James, whom he talked about starting out in the music industry with, during his potential speech.

-A day after being nominated, Billy Idol became the first of the nominee to be knocked out.
 While still processing the news on 13 February, he told Ultimate Classic Rock that, "If I do get to be in the Rock & Roll Hall of Fame, you really get a chance to thank your fans.
 That's what I like about it.
 You know, you get a chance to really thank everybody who supported you through thick and thin.
 So that's an incredible honor.
 I mean, I'm knocked out.
 I've only just started to take it in."

 Austin, Texas based music journalist and musician Bryan Rolli felt that Idol's nomination was well-earned.
 "From his voice to his showmanship to his catalog of hits, Billy is the consummate rock star in every sense of the word," he noted during a discussion of the year's nominees.
 Rolli also praised his blend of punk, rock and pop that influenced pop-punk bands such as Green Day and Blink-182.
-Idol was not inducted.
+Despite this, Idol was not inducted.